christianadebambo/house-prices-prediction/README.md

 - Download the training and test datasets from the Kaggle competition page.
 - Place the CSV files in the appropriate directory or update the file paths in the code accordingly.
 - Execute the code to preprocess the data, train the models, and make predictions

-Please note that this code serves as a starting point and may require further customization or modifications based on your specific requirements and dataset.